ayemoetmoetwin/ayemoetmoetwin.github.io/README.md

 ![Neutral Creative Professional LinkedIn Article Cover Image-2](https://github.com/user-attachments/assets/3635412a-a647-431c-ac8b-b907dac6e00d)

-### 👋 Hi!
-I'm a self-taught freelance/indie iOS Engineer.
-Here's a bit of what I've been working on.
+### 👋 Hi, I’m developing iOS applications passionate about coding and UI/UX design.

+Here is 👉 I work on some <b>AWESOME</b> projects!!

 # [Mycomm MM](https://apps.apple.com/us/app/mycomm-mm/id6680192119)
-(Contract Work)
+(Full-Time Work)
-I've have the opportunity to contribute to this incredible iOS/watchOS App.
-Using SwiftUI, I've helped refresh some of the designs, implement a new generic Calendar and Chart layer for users to add to their watch faces, and help with various bug fixes and design updates.
-This is ongoing work and just a few examples of the things I've had the opportunity to work on.
+I've had the opportunity to contribute to the development of the MyComm MM iOS App, a community-focused platform.
+My work, using Swift and UIKit, includes:
+- Refreshing and modernizing several key UI components to improve user experience.
+- Implementing a new chat messaging feature to allow users to engage more actively with their community.
+- Supporting the team with ongoing bug fixes and design enhancements to ensure smooth performance and visual consistency.
+This is ongoing work, and the above are just a few highlights of my contributions so far.